DreamCloud-Project/McSim-Cycle-accurate-Xbar/README.md

-# McSim-Cycle-accurate-NoC : Manycore platform Simulation tool for NoC-based platform at a Cycle-accurate level
+# McSim-Cycle-accurate-Xbar : Manycore platform Simulation tool for crossbar-based platform at a Cycle-accurate level

-This repository contains a simulator able to simulate embedded applications described using the [AMALTHEA](http://www.amalthea-project.org/) application model on top of NoC-based architectures in a cycle accurate way.
+This repository contains a simulator able to simulate embedded applications described using the [AMALTHEA](http://www.amalthea-project.org/) application model on top of crossbar-based architectures in a cycle accurate way.
 This simulator is based on [NoCTweak](https://sourceforge.net/projects/noctweak/).

 To get the simulator you must clone this repository and its submodules.
-To clone the repository if you have a GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-Cycle-accurate-NoC.git`.
-Else use `git clone https://github.com/DreamCloud-Project/McSim-Cycle-accurate-NoC.git`.
+To clone the repository if you have a GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-Cycle-accurate-Xbar.git`.
+Else use `git clone https://github.com/DreamCloud-Project/McSim-Cycle-accurate-Xbar.git`.
 Then use `git submodule init` followed by `git submodule update` to clone submodules.

 ## Using the simulator

 To ease the usage of the simulator, two python scripts are provided:

-- compile.py for compilation
+- `compile.py` for compilation
-- simulate.py for launching the simulation
+- `simulate.py` for launching the simulation

 The requirements for using these scripts are the following ones:

 - have CMake installed on your system [(https://cmake.org)](https://cmake.org/)
-- define the SYSTEMC_HOME variable pointing to a SystemC 2.3.1 root folder
+- define the `SYSTEMC_HOME` variable pointing to a SystemC 2.3.1 root folder
-- have the xerces-c-dev library installed in standard includes and libs folders (using apt-get for example) or have xerces-c-dev library in a custom folder and define XERCES_HOME
+- have the xerces-c-dev library installed in standard includes and libs folders (using apt-get for example) or have xerces-c-dev library in a custom folder and define `XERCES_HOME`

 ### Compiling the simulator